How Brain Stimulation Improves Memory

 The Study into Brain Stimulation

 Studies carried out by Northwestern University School of Medicine involved 16 people, aged between 64 and 80 years old.
-The study group complained of normal age-related memory problems.
+The study group complained of usual age-related memory problems.

 Participants in the study received 20 minutes of high-frequency repetitive magnetic brain stimulation for five consecutive days.

 After the treatment, the research team used fMRI to view the hippocampus again.
-They found it was more active than prior to the brain stimulation.
-They also gave participants another memory test, similar to the one taken prior to the treatment.
+They found it was more active than before the brain stimulation.
+They also gave participants another memory test, similar to the one taken before the treatment.
 After the brain stimulation, the older group of adults scored the same percentage as the younger group.

 Incredibly, the results were also validated using a test group who received fake stimulation.
 This group showed no improvements in the memory test and no notable changes on the fMRI.
 This effectively rules out a placebo effect.